PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 If you are looking for more details about all changes and new features expected in 1.7.8, the [1.7.8 beta version release note](https://build.prestashop.com/news/prestashop-1-7-8-0-beta-release/) is the perfect article for you to read!

 ## Notable fixes since RC1
-The RC allowed a community member to detect a bug on the CLI.
+The Release Candiate allowed a community member to detect a bug when installing a shop on the CLI.
 This major bug [#25982](https://github.com/PrestaShop/PrestaShop/issues/25959) blocked the installation of a PrestaShop from the CLI.

 # Changelog